bahrus/xtal-sip/README.md

 ```

 Here we see the mapping passed in as an attribute, (in JSON-attribute format).
 But the array can also be passed in to the element via the mapping property.

+The code first checks for mappings in the global mapping import map, and uses the JSON attribute as a fallback.